 Following its success, the studio expanded to two teams to allow for

-simultaneous development on separate projects, along with licensing the
+simultaneous development on separate projects.

 With over 200 of the industry’s most talented artists, designers and